 No output.
 Skips input to the next non-layout character or to the end of the next line.
 ISO demands skipping only the newline.
-We advice to use $\c$ or put the layout before the $\$ , as shown below.
+We advise using $\c$ or putting the layout before the $\$ , as shown below.
 Using $\c$ is supported by various other Prolog implementations and will remain supported by SWI-Prolog.
 The style shown below is the most compatible solution.